PostgREST/postgrest/install.rst

 ================  ======  =======  ========

 db-uri
   The standard connection PostgreSQL `URI format <https://www.postgresql.org/docs/current/static/libpq-connect.html#AEN45347>`_.
 Symbols and unusual characters in the password or other fields should be percent encoded to avoid a parse error.
+If enforcing an SSL connection to the database is required you can use `sslmode <https://www.postgresql.org/docs/9.1/static/libpq-ssl.html#LIBPQ-SSL-SSLMODE-STATEMENTS>`_ in the URI, for example ``postgres://user:pass@host:5432/dbname?sslmode=require``.

   On older systems like Centos 6, with older versions of libpq, a different db-uri syntax has to be used.
-In this case the URI is a string of space separated key-value pairs (key=value), so the example above would be :code:`"host=host user=user port=5432 dbname=dbname password=pass"`.
-Also allows connections over Unix sockets for higher performance. db-schema
+In this case the URI is a string of space separated key-value pairs (key=value), so the example above would be :code:`"host=host user=user port=5432 dbname=dbname password=pass"`. db-schema
   The database schema to expose to REST clients.
 Tables, views and stored procedures in this schema will get API endpoints. db-anon-role